reconjohn/residential/syntax/stat.md

 </div>

-Moran's I test detects global clustering in the distribution pattern of the rate of solar houses with very small `p-value`.
-This confirms that the solar house rate across census tracks is clustered.
+Moran's I test detects global clustering in the distribution of the rate of residential solar with very small `p-value`.
+This confirms that the residential solar rate across census tracks is clustered.
 Using `SatScan method`, area clustering detection shows Northwest Seattle and Northeast Seattle as the clustered regions.
-This clustering trend can be alleviated with the appropriate covariates with the similar characteristics.
+This clustering trend can be alleviated by fitting a model with appropriate covariates showing the similar characteristics.
 In this regard, socioeconomic and housing characteristics will be examined to identify the most proper covariates.

 <div class="figure" style="text-align: center">